olpeh/olpeh.github.io/_drafts/react-suspense.md

 ## Testing React lazy and Suspense in a production-like environment

 So, everything seemed to work well locally.
-The dynamic imports worked, the code splitting seemed to works, the application seemed to work and tests were passing.
+The dynamic imports worked, the code splitting seemed to work, the application seemed to work and tests were passing.
 Additionally, my co-workers had at this point reviewed my PR and added a few improvement suggestions and comments.
 Everything looked good and I proceeded with deploying this feature to our testing environment, which (of course) uses webpack in production mode.

 After deploying it to test environment, the test site was totally blank.
 Nothing showed up, a fatal error prevented the app from rendering.
-In fact, if you looked closely, the React app was actually bootsrapped and it was able to render something until it hit the first Suspended component and everything crashed.
+In fact, if you looked closely, the React app was actually bootstrapped and it was able to render something until it hit the first Suspended component and everything crashed.
 The console looked like this:

 ```typescript